 Why this step?
 Mixing & kneading, this is the most critical step.
-It is all about ingredient incorporation and gluten development.
+And it is all about ingredient incorporation and gluten development.
 Pass the windowpane test and you're done mixing.

-Equipment | Ankarsrum mixer, bowl scraper, roller bar, finger bowl, timer (optional) Ingredients | Preferment, Autolyse, Additional Instant Yeast, Salt, Oatmeal Porridge
+Equipment | Ankarsrum mixer, bowl scraper, roller bar, timer (optional) Ingredients | Preferment, Autolyse, Additional Yeast, Salt, Oatmeal Porridge